Salmon Fly Fishing

 - Premium Fly Fishing Gear including SAGE Rods and Reels and SIMMS Waders and Boots required for the trip and flies and instruction!

-- Transportation to and from your accommodation or designated meeting location
+- Transportation to and from a designated meeting location

 - Trips usually start between 6am - 8am and end between 4pm-6pm, however, departure and finish times are discussed to meet your needs